Karaoke-as-a-Service/tone-deaf-tools/README.md

 1. run `normalize_line_endings.py`
 2. run `recode_language.py`
 3. Have a good look at your files, by inspecting any non-ascii characters.
-Use `debug_encoding.py`, if in doubt.
+Use `debug_encoding.py` on the original file, if in doubt.
 You can use `iconv(1)` to convert the files to a different encoding.
 Pass the original, untouched file.
 Note that iconv names for encodings might be slightly different, consult `iconv -l`.
 4. run `fix_file_links.py`, prints multiple lines per file - so run it without parallelism (i.e. without `-P`, if you're using xargs).
 5. run `find_unused_files.py`